Project Runway Canada

 Project Runway Canada is a Gemini Award-winning Canadian television adaptation of the American reality television series Project Runway, which debuted on the Slice network on October 8, 2007.
 The second season aired on Global.
 The series' host is fashion model Iman, while Canadian designer Brian Bailey acts as the contestants' mentor.
 The series was canceled after the second-season finale.

+In April 2025, Crave announced a revival of the series, with judges including Coco Rocha and Jeanne Beker..
+It began streaming in November 2025.

 Format

-Project Runway Canada uses the same format as the U.S. version of Project Runway that aired for five seasons on the Bravo network and is currently airing in the Lifetime network.
+Project Runway Canada uses the same format as the American version of Project Runway that aired on the Bravo and Lifetime networks.

+Series overview

 Season 1

 This was the debut season of Project Runway and aired from October 8, 2007 to December 12, 2007 on the Slice network.
 The show won the 'Best Reality Program or Series' award at the 23rd Gemini Awards.
 The winner of the season was Evan Biddell who won $100,000 to start a line, a portfolio photo shoot with L'Oreal Paris and a spread with Elle Canada magazine featuring the winning model, Ashley Heart.

 Season 2

-Season 2 aired on Global.
+Season 2 aired on Global in January of 2009.
 The winner of the season was Sunny Fong, winning the cover and a feature spread in ELLE Canada with winning model Victoria, a professional portfolio photo shoot courtesy of L'Oréal Paris, a 'Runway to Retail' business mentorship with Winners, and $100,000 to start his own fashion line.